enkidevs/curriculum/python/core/more-on-sets/complex-set-operations.md

 category: must-know

+standards:
+  py.native-types-operations.5: 10

 ---
 ## Content

 Python has a number of further complex operations which can be carried out on `sets`.

 `issubset(x)` will return true if y is a subset of x.
 Instead of writing `issubset` you can use the abbreviation `<=`, for example: